 Another short segment I enjoy within is the "Mirai no Kyosho," or "The Future Maestro."
 Here they introduce a young promising Padawan of one of the chef's and you get to see some of the unglamorous tedious and labor intensive jobs they do.
 Here, long after an intensive prep for a lunch buffet, the apprentice sears 10kg worth of beef chuck in two giant frying pans later to be used for a stew. がんばれ未来の巨匠！

 Eventually the trio gets to the end of the dish's creation and it's finally time for tasting.
 The meal is paired with a drink from Suntory being that they are the main sponsor for the program.

 The guest then gets to judge the fruit of labor with stars, three being max.
 Seems the fried rice reached beyond expectation this day, yay. 「星３つです！」 Everything gone over is done in a short 30-minute span btw.

 Not too long ago the show featured the Menchi Katsu and wanted to include a few images before ending.
 I've yet to have a truly juicy version here outside of my kitchen.
 I experimented not too long ago with some success using gelatin in my updated recipe and wasn't surprised to see one of the chef's using aspic (as they often do in XLB).
 A beef consomme type to match the filling.

 Another used straight up beef tallow.
-Either way my expectations of a good Menchi looks like this...
+Either way my expectations of a good Menchi when cut looks like this...

 A friendly note to a few local Japanese restaurants...? :P